microsoft/ComplianceCxE/docs/playbooks/fsicc.md

 <figure>
     <img src="../../playbooks/img/fsi/picture17.png" align="left"/>
-    <figcaption>Figure 17: Select the custom keyword dictonary</figcaption>
+    <figcaption>Figure 17: Select the custom keyword dictionary</figcaption>
 </figure>

 After selecting the custom SIT we created before we click **Add**.

 If you wish to add any additional conditions or exceptions to your policy you can do that now.
-In our case we are just looking for the words in our custom keyword dictonary.
+In our case we are just looking for the words in our custom keyword dictionary.
 So we are not going to add any more conditions.

 You also have additional options such as if you want to capture optical character recognition (OCR) where we will search for these words on images or hard written notes.

-You also want to make sure you specify what precentage of matches you want to capture.
+You also want to make sure you specify what percentage of matches you want to capture.
 This can be anywhere from 1-100%.
 You can use this to capture all messages or a sample of the messages based on your organization requirements.

 <figure>
     <img src="../../playbooks/img/fsi/picture18.png" align="left"/>